 5. Resolution time

 Metrics dealing with resolution time help you understand how long you're making customers wait for their issue to be resolved.
 First resolution time is the time from when a ticket is created to when it is first solved.
-Full resolution time is the time from when a support request is created to when it is solved for the last time.
-A growing gap in these numbers may mean that additional training is required to eliminate having to revisit the same problem multiple times.
+Full resolution time is the time from when a support request is created in your software to when it is solved for the last time.
+A growing gap in these numbers may mean that additional training is required to eliminate your agents having to respond and revisit the same problem multiple times.

 One of the most important things help desk managers care about is their backlog in their support queue.
 If more requests are coming than can be handled every week, you’re building a backlog.
 Providing a robust knowledge base or using business rules to automate tickets are great ways of dealing with backlog issues.